Dual-Iron/rainworldwide/README.md

 5. Copy `rainworldwide/assets/startserver.bat` into `server/`

 As a note, it's okay to have the `server/` directory inside the `Rain World/` directory.

+## Things to trim from server files
+- All pngs
+- All sound effect files and unneeded Unity assets